 St. Brigid is one of Ireland’s patron saints, presumed to have been an early Christian nun, abbess, and founder of several monasteries of nuns.
 Although many of the customs of St. Brigid’s Day (when Brigid was said to visit homes and offer blessings of protection of homes and livestock) have died out, the day is still observed as a cultural event where there have been Celtic connections – and co-incidentally, it’s also Groundhog Day.

-When I took this photo, I was reminded of a lovely Celtic prayer based on the Caim.
-The word ‘Caim’ is Gaelic – meaning a ‘circling’ prayer.
-Used by ancient Celts, it is still used by some Celts and churches who value its benefits for it has to do with ‘protection’ or ‘sanctuary.’
+When I took this photo, I was reminded of a lovely Celtic prayer based on the Caim (the word ‘Caim’ is Gaelic – meaning a ‘circling’ prayer).
+Used by ancient Celts, this prayer is still used by some Celts and churches who value its benefits of ‘protection’ or ‘sanctuary.’

 © June Maffin

 The Caim (the enfolding prayer) is a form of prayer used by early Celtic Christians and is based on a Prayer found in the Gethsemane Chapel, Wells Cathedral, Wells, England.